jlvdb/yet_another_wizz/docs/source/user_guide/api/config.rst

     ...     rmin=100, rmax=1000, zmin=0.07, zmax=1.42,
     ...     zbin_num=30, method="linear")

-The case shown above corresponds to the default binning, which are 30 bins, linearly spaced in redshift.
+The latter example above corresponds to the default binning, which are 30 bins, linearly spaced in redshift.
 Other spacings can be selected using the method parameter, see also :const:`~yaw.config.options.Options.binning`.